gbouras13/pharokka/README.md

 **pharokka v0.1.11 is now available on bioconda**

 * v0.1.11 adds VFDB and CARD databases for virulence factor and AMR gene identification.
 * These should install using the install_databases.py script.
 If this does not work, the additional databases can be found in the databases directory in this repository.
 These can then be copied into your desired database directory.
+See the Installation Section for more details.

 The easiest way to install pharokka is via conda.